k1000/django-stratus/README.rst

 TODO
 ----
-    * support múltiple repositiories
+    * multimpe views

 LICENSE
 -------

-django-commitlog is released under the MIT License.
+django-stratus is released under the MIT License.
 See the LICENSE_ file for more details.

 .. _LICENSE: http://github.com:k1000/django-commitlog/blob/master/LICENSE